 6. King Victor Emanuel II Enters Venice

 The long-awaited annexation of Veneto to Italy was one of the high points of the Risorgimento.
 A courageous painter and soldier who fought and was wounded in several campaigns, Induno was an indefatigable and efficient chronicler of historic facts.
-Here, the significance of the episode is increased by the architectural background: travelling aboard a regal vessel, the king landed in front of the Palazzo Ducale in Venice, in a festive yet official blaze of pomp and ceremony.
+Here, the significance of the episode is increased by the architectural background: travelling aboard a regal vessel, the king landed in front of the Palazzo Ducale in Venice, in a festive yet official blaze of pomp and ceremony (see the main picture).

 The painting is located at Museo del Risorgimento